BCDA-APS/epics-bluesky-vm/.create/README.md

 Prepare the virtual machine following this [procedure](./prepare_VM.md).

+The `./all_steps.sh` shell script has been created to run all the installation steps from `./02a_epics_base_prerequisites.sh` (EPICS base installation) and onwards.
+At times, the user will be prompted for the password for additional software installs.
+Otherwise, continue through the following steps.

 ## EPICS base

 Install packages needed for building EPICS base.
 Includes editor tools.